Will-Wright/image-segmentation/README.md

 * [Kressner, Lu, Vandereycken: Subspace acceleration for the Crawford number and related eigenvalue optimization problems](http://sma.epfl.ch/~anchpcommon/publications/crawford_preprint.pdf)

+For a draft of the paper describing the method used in `SDPSubspaceSolver`, please contact me.

 ### New Contributions:

 * More efficient method for image segmentation eigenvalue problem